robbarry/robbarry-website/content/posts/2014-02-01-playing-chess-with-new-yorks-best-restaurants.md

 ### Restaurant Ratings

-And so I began a death match with my restaurants.
+And so, I began a death match with my restaurants.
 I created a script that plucked two restaurants from my list at random and smashed them head-to-head, asking me which was best.
 If I couldn't decide, they tied (can you see how a tie would work in the formulas above?)